 What toppings do you like on this soup?

-This Vegetarian Black Bean Soup is great topped with shredded cheese, sour cream, pico de gallo, crushed tortilla chips, and/or avocado.
+This is great topped with shredded cheese, sour cream, pico de gallo, crushed tortilla chips, and/or avocado.
 And since it’s not spicy, you may also want to add hot sauce if you like a bit of heat from your black bean soup.

 Totally!
 Simply put all of the ingredients except the orange juice into the slow cooker and cook on LOW for 7-8 hours.
 Since it’s an everything-into-the-pot affair, it’s perfect for assembling before work and enjoying on a busy weeknight.

-We like it paired with cornbread, with soft strips of corn tortillas on top, or served over rice, but serve it how you think your family will like it most.
-And depending on the preferences of your little one—which in our house seem to be a moving target from day to day—offer it up in a bowl or with the ingredients separated out with less broth.
+We like it paired with Cornbread, with soft strips of corn tortillas on top or served over rice, but serve it how you think your family will like it most.
+And depending on the preferences of your little one—which seems to be a moving target in our house—offer it up in a bowl or with the ingredients separated out with less broth.
 It’s pretty good both ways!